ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: voltage_level_range

     Specifies the voltage level range, in volts, for the specified channel(s).
     The range defines the valid values to which the voltage level can be set.
-Use the NIDCPOWER_ATTR_VOLTAGE_LEVEL_AUTORANGE  attribute to enable automatic selection of the voltage level range.
+Use the :py:data:`nidcpower.Session.voltage_level_autorange`  property to enable automatic selection of the voltage level range.
-    The NIDCPOWER_ATTR_VOLTAGE_LEVEL_RANGE attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is  set to NIDCPOWER_VAL_DC_VOLTAGE.
+    The :py:data:`nidcpower.Session.voltage_level_range` property is applicable only if the :py:data:`nidcpower.Session.output_function` property is  set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
-    NIDCPOWER_ATTR_OUTPUT_ENABLED attribute for more information about enabling the output channel.
+    :py:data:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
     For valid ranges, refer to the Ranges topic for your device in the NI DC Power Supplies and SMUs Help.